 Despite being relegated to a subordinate role in the conquest of Germany by Eisenhower, General Montgomery acquitted his responsibilities in the north of the country with diligence.

 After crossing the Rhine, Montgomery’s 21st Army Group separated into three parts.
-The First Canadian Army turned north to liberate the northern Netherlands and the northwest corner of Germany (including the principal German naval base of Wilhelmshaven); command of the US Ninth Army was passed to Bradley and sent south to meet up with the First Army and encircle the Ruhr; while the British Second Army headed for the Baltic coast.
+The First Canadian Army turned north to liberate the northern Netherlands and the northwest corner of Germany (including the principal German naval base of Wilhelmshaven); command of the US Ninth Army was passed to Bradley and sent south to meet up with the First Army and encircle the Ruhr Dropdown content; while the British Second Army headed for the Baltic coast.

 The bulk of Montgomery’s forces, the British Second Army, moved in an oblique line across the plains of northern Germany towards the Baltic coast.
 The Bremen–Hamburg autobahn was crossed on 19 April 1945.